 This is a berry-producing plant native to the Americas, and one which is believed to inhibit the enzyme 5-alpha-reductase.
 This is the enzyme responsible for the conversion of testosterone to DHT, and therefore acts as a preemptive DHT blocker.

-Unlike the majority of the other DHT blockers on this list, saw palmetto works most effectively at reducing DHT present in the body and scalp.
+Unlike the majority of the other substances that inhibit DHT on this list, saw palmetto works most effectively at reducing DHT present in the body and scalp.

 This was shown in a 2016 study performed by Opoku-Acheampong et. al., when saw palmetto was combined with either testosterone or DHT in syrian hamster flank organs.